 The dislike toward school may arise due to certain mental conditions that disrupt the learning patterns.
 A child may be suffering from a learning disability such as Dyslexia, Dysgraphia, Dyscalculia, and others, which makes learning difficult.

 Moreover, certain learning disorders, such as ADHD, Dyspraxia, and Executive Functioning, make it difficult for students to learn.
 Eventually, students find reasons to avoid school and end up hating it.

 6. Loads of Homework and Fear of Exams

 Homework is something almost every student despises.
 Spending long hours at school and then putting additional efforts to do homework seems like a burden to growing children.
 Moreover, homework tasks are often boring and submission dates seem like a threat.
 Therefore, students tend to escape the responsibility of completion and submission of homework.

 Additionally, another potential fear of the students in school is testing.
 Assessments are a crucial part of education.
 They are a way of measuring the students’ performance.
 Typically, examinations are reduced to scoring marks.
 As a result, students who get good marks get a reward, whereas the ones who do not are often neglected rather than focusing on the reasons behind their poor grades.

 Additionally, score-based biases are common in schools.
 This demotivates the students and they begin to find ways to avoid school.

 How to Deal with it?

 It must be understood that education is not merely getting good grades and maintaining a good status in society.
-Rather, it goes beyond the boundaries of school.
-Collaboration and understanding can together contribute to provide a good learning experience.
-However, if any of the reasons included do not fit, parents and teachers both should not hesitate to meet a counsellor to figure out the reasons a child hates school.
+It goes beyond the boundaries of school.
+Collaboration and understanding can together contribute to providing a good learning experience.
+However, if any of the reasons included do not fit, parents and teachers both should not hesitate to meet a counselor to figure out the reasons for a child hating school.